In-App Header Bidding Guide for Publishers

 To request and receive bids over RTB, use the Prebid library together with your ad server’s Mobile SDK.
 These bids then directly compete with those coming from your main ad server.

-Here are 7 steps that show how Prebid Mobile header bidding solution works:
+Here are 7 steps that show how the Prebid Mobile header bidding solution works:

 - Prebid Server receives a request from Prebid Mobile.
 The Prebid Server account ID and config ID for each tag in the request are both provided in this request.